appcircleio/appcircle-docusaurus/docs/appcircle-api/faq.md

 If you are a cloud Appcircle server user, you should change the variables below:

-- `PERSONAL_API_TOKEN`: The PAT that created from the root organization.
+- `PERSONAL_API_TOKEN`: The PAT created from the root organization.
-- `STORE_URL`: The default or custom store URL you use to access to your Appcircle Enterprise App Store.
+- `STORE_URL`: The default or custom store URL you use to access your Appcircle Enterprise App Store.

 If you are using the self-hosted Appcircle server, you should change the following variables in addition to the ones above:

 - `API_URL`: The API URL for your self-hosted Appcircle server.
-If you are accessing Appcircle dashboard with a URL like `https://my.appcircle.spacetech.com`, your `API` URL will usually be`https://api.appcircle.spacetech.com`.
+If you are accessing Appcircle dashboard with a URL like `https://my.appcircle.spacetech.com`, your `API` URL will usually be `https://api.appcircle.spacetech.com`.
 - `AUTH_URL`: The Authentication URL for your self-hosted Appcircle server.
 If you are accessing Appcircle dashboard with a URL like `https://my.appcircle.spacetech.com`, your `AUTH` URL will usually be `https://auth.appcircle.spacetech.com`.

 <Tabs